validatedpatterns/gitea-chart/README.md

 ## High Availability

-⚠️ **EXPERIMENTAL** ⚠️

-Since version 9.0.0 this chart has experimental support for running Gitea and it's dependencies in a HA setup.
+Since version 9.0.0 this chart supports running Gitea and it's dependencies in HA mode.
-The setup is still experimental and care must be taken for production use as Gitea core is not yet officially HA-ready.
+Care must be taken for production use as not all implementation details of Gitea core are officially HA-ready yet.

 Deploying a HA-ready Gitea instance requires some effort including using HA-ready dependencies.
 See the [HA Setup](docs/ha-setup.md) document for more details.